micropython/micropython/index.rst

     :alt: Discord

 Welcome to the API reference documentation for Adafruit CircuitPython.
-This contains low-level API docs, and these docs may link out to separate *"getting started"* guides. `Adafruit <https://adafruit.com>`_ has many excellent tutorials available through the
+This contains low-level API reference docs which may link out to separate *"getting started"* guides. `Adafruit <https://adafruit.com>`_ has many excellent tutorials available through the
 `Adafruit Learning System <https://learn.adafruit.com/>`_.